 Onions are good though.
 Onions are always good fried.

 There are a bazillion other foods you can fry in the Ninja Frying System and you can find quite a few on their website.
 I cannot wait to make my first batch of doughnuts in the system.
 Though easy doughnuts could be the most dangerous things in the world for me.
 Get home from work at 8:00 p.m. and feeling a craving?
 No problem!
 Mix up some dough, heat up the oil in the Ninja and you’re good to go.
 Making easy arancini is also going to be a hazard in my life.
 But a welcome one.

 Compounding the simplicity of using the Ninja is the fact that their website also has several videos showing you exactly how to use the system.
 Totally foolproof.

 So, have I sold you on the fact that you absolutely need a fryer in your life??
 And that the Ninja is the most fabulous option?
 Good.
-I’d say my work here is done, but I also want to give one of you a Ninja Frying System to try out!

 I’m quite thrilled with my Ninja Fryer and slow cooker for the time being, but I can’t help be a liiiiitle bit curious about what cooking appliance Ninja will be pulling out of their sleeve next.